Abhi-Ravi/Kickstand/README.md

-To run a simulation of the application, you will need [XCode](https://developer.apple.com/xcode/).
-Keep in mind that XCode will only work on Mac OS.
+To run a simulation of the application, you will need [Xcode](https://developer.apple.com/xcode/).
+Keep in mind that Xcode will only work on Mac OS.

 Download the GitHub Repository and open the project file in the folder labeled **Kickstand.xcodeproj**.
 Make sure the other folders are in the same directory before launching XCode with it.
+From here, you can either deploy it straight onto your iPhone if it is connected to the computer by wire, or you can run a simulation by clicking **_run simulation_**.
+The simulation will create an instance of a working iPhone model with the application installed on the simulated device.